Homoclinic orbits, multiplier spectrum and rigidity theorems in complex dynamics: Introduction

 \subsection{Exceptional endomorphisms}

 Let $f:\P^1\to \P^1$ be an endomorphism over $\C$ of degree at least $2$.
-It is called \emph{Latt\`es} if it semi-conjugates to an endomorphism on an elliptic curve.
-Further it is called \emph{flexible Latt\`es} if it semi-conjugates to the multiplication by an integer $n$ on an elliptic curve for some $|n|\geq 2.$ We say that $f$ is of \emph{monomial type} if it semi-conjugates to the map $z\mapsto z^n$ on $\P^1$ for some $|n|\geq 2.$ We call $f$ \emph{exceptional} if it is Latt\`es or of monomial type.
-An endomorphism $f$ is exeptional if and only if some iterate $f^n$ is exceptional.
+It is called \emph{Latt\`es} if it is semi-conjugate to an endomorphism on an elliptic curve.
+Further it is called \emph{flexible Latt\`es} if it is semi-conjugate to the multiplication by an integer $n$ on an elliptic curve for some $|n|\geq 2.$ We say that $f$ is of \emph{monomial type} if it semi-is conjugate to the map $z\mapsto z^n$ on $\P^1$ for some $|n|\geq 2.$ We call $f$ \emph{exceptional} if it is Latt\`es or of monomial type.
+An endomorphism $f$ is exceptional if and only if some iterate $f^n$ is exceptional.
 Exceptional endomorphisms are considered as the exceptional examples in complex dynamics.

 In this paper we will prove a criterion for an endomorphism being exceptional via the information of a \emph{homoclinic orbit} of $f$.
-See Theorem \ref{thmadjconmultexcep} for its precise statement and see Section \ref{sectionhomoclinic} for the definition and basic properties of homoclinic orbits.
+See Theorem \ref{thmadjconmultexcep} for the precise statement and see Section \ref{sectionhomoclinic} for the definition and basic properties of homoclinic orbits.
 Since every $f$ has plenty of homoclinic orbits, the above criterion turns out to be very useful.
 A direct consequence is the following characterization of exceptional endomorphisms by the linearity of a \emph{conformal expending repeller}(CER).

 \begin{thm} Let $f:\P^1\to \P^1$ be an endomorphism over $\C$.
-Assume that $f$ has a linear CER which is not a finite set, then $f$ is exceptional. \end{thm} CER is an impotent conception in complex dynamics introduced by Sullivan \cite{sullivan1986quasiconformal}.
+Assume that $f$ has a linear CER which is not a finite set, then $f$ is exceptional. \end{thm} CER is an impotent concept in complex dynamics introduced by Sullivan \cite{sullivan1986quasiconformal}.
 See Section \ref{subsectioncer} for its definition and basic properties.